 End-of-month (average annual monthly) reservoir storage volume

-End-of-month (average annual monthly) water surface elevations
+End-of-month (average annual monthly) WSE

 During the period when these reservoirs are thermally stratified (generally April through November), cold-water fish within the reservoir reside primarily within the deeper layers of the reservoir where water temperatures remain suitable.
-Implementation of the cooperative operations agreements with Reclamation and DWR could increase reservoir storage during this period; implementation could also increase the reservoir’s cold-water pool volume, thereby increasing the quantity of habitat available to cold-water fish species during these months.
+Implementation of the cooperative operations agreements with Reclamation and DWR could alter reservoir storage during this period; implementation could also alter the reservoir’s cold-water pool volume, thereby changing the quantity of habitat available to cold-water fish species during these months.
 Reservoir cold-water pool size generally increases as reservoir storage increases, although not always in direct proportion because of the influence of reservoir basin shape.
-To assess potential storage-related impacts on cold-water fish habitat availability in Trinity, Shasta, Oroville, and Folsom reservoirs, end-of-month storage was simulated for the alternatives were compared to end-of-month storage simulated for the Existing Conditions/No Project/No Action Condition for each month of the April through November period (Appendix 11E Reservoir Storage and Water Surface Elevation Summary Tables).
+To assess potential storage-related impacts on cold-water fish habitat availability in Shasta, Oroville, and Folsom reservoirs, end-of-month storage was simulated for Alternatives 1, 2, and 3 were compared to end-of-month storage simulated for NAA for each month of the April through November period (Appendix 11E, Reservoir Fish Species Analysis).

-Because reservoir warm-water fish species use the warm upper layer of the reservoir and nearshore littoral habitats, seasonal changes in reservoir storage, as it affects reservoir water surface elevation, and the rates at which water surface elevation change during specific periods of the year, can directly affect warm-water fish nesting and spawning success.
-To assess the impacts of potential reservoir water surface elevation changes on warm-water fish, the following approach was used.
-The magnitude of change, as measured in feet with reference to mean sea level (feet mean sea level), in reservoir water surface elevation occurring each month of the primary spawning period for nest-building fish (March through June) simulated for the alternatives was determined and compared to the Existing Conditions/No Project/No Action Condition.
-Specifically, the number of times that reservoir reductions of 6 feet or more per month could occur with implementation of the alternatives was compared to the number of occurrences of the same modeled for the Existing Conditions/No Project/No Action Condition (Appendix 11E Reservoir Storage and Water Surface Elevation Summary Tables).
+Because reservoir warm-water fish species use the warm upper layer of the reservoir and nearshore littoral habitats, seasonal changes in reservoir storage, as it affects reservoir WSE, and the rates at which WSE change during specific periods of the year, can affect warm-water fish nesting and spawning success.
+To assess the impacts of potential reservoir WSE changes on warm-water fish due to the implementation of the proposed Project, the following approach was used.
+The Authority simulated the magnitude of change, as measured in feet with reference to mean sea level (feet mean sea level), in reservoir WSE occurring each month of the primary spawning period for nest-building fish (March through June) for Alternatives 1, 2, and 3 and compared the modeled results to the Existing Conditions/No Project/No Action Condition.
+The Authority compared the number of times that reservoir reductions of 6 feet or more per month could occur with implementation of Alternatives 1, 2, and 3 to the number of occurrences of the same modeled for NAA (Appendix 11E, Reservoir Fish Species Analysis).

-A detailed description of the specific methods utilized to evaluate potential impacts on cold-water and warm-water fish species in each of the existing reservoirs potentially affected by implementation of the alternatives is provided in Appendix 11B Fisheries Impact Assessment Methodology.
+A detailed description of the specific methods utilized to evaluate potential impacts on cold-water and warm-water fish species in each of the existing reservoirs potentially affected by implementation of Alternatives 1, 2, and 3 is provided in Appendix 11B, Upstream Fisheries Impact Assessment Quantitative Methods.

 Maintenance

-Operation activities may have some limited potential to “harm” juvenile and adult fishes by direct physical contact, including physical injury or mortality.
-The assessment of impacts from maintenance activities was based on a qualitative evaluation for the facilities included under Alternatives 1, 2, and 3 and focuses on maintenance activities that are near waterways and can affect fish.
-Examples include debris removal, vegetation control, rodent control, routine inspections, etc. Electrical transmission connections and lines, substations, distribution lines, dam monitoring equipment, and administration and other buildings are not included in the assessment since these facilities are located away from waterways and will not affect fish and aquatic resources.
+Maintenance activities may have some limited potential to “harm” juvenile and adult fishes by direct physical contact, including physical injury or mortality (Impact FISH-20).
+The assessment of impacts from maintenance activities was based on a qualitative evaluation for the facilities included under Alternative 1, 2, or 3 and focuses on maintenance activities that are near waterways and can affect fish, if fish are present.
+Examples of these activities include debris removal, vegetation control, rodent control, routine inspections.
+Electrical transmission connections and lines, substations, distribution lines, dam monitoring equipment, and administration and other buildings are not included in the assessment since these facilities are located away from waterways and will not affect fish and aquatic resources.

 The following BMPs, which are described in Appendix 2D are incorporated into the analysis of potential maintenance impacts on fish resources.